nguyentruongky/FlutterChat/README.md

 - Connect to Firebase

 ## Known issues
-- Back button in navigation bar doesn't work.
+- [ ] Back button in navigation bar doesn't work.

-- Can't set favourite icon by `isLiked` property.
+- [x] Can't set favourite icon by `isLiked` property.
 It leads to a weird bugs, display a solid color screen.
+> Reason: `isLiked` was missing in constructor, just provided default value for `isLiked`.